 Switzerland and the EU are committed to fighting poverty in the world and promoting stability and prosperity in fragile contexts.
-They cooperate, at political, technical and operational levels, to enhance the impact of their respective development and humanitarian policies.
+They cooperate at the political, technical and operational levels to enhance the impact of their respective development and humanitarian policies.

 The cooperation between Switzerland and the EU

-Since 2012, the Swiss Agency for Development and Cooperation (SDC), the Directorate-General for International Cooperation and Development (DEVCO) and the Directorate General for Civil Protection and Humanitarian Aid and Operations (ECHO) have held regular political and technical dialogues.
-The discussions embrace fundamental issues, such as the link between migration, safety and development, as well as the promotion of democracy and governance.
-At the same time, they also cover transversal issues such as gender and the implementation of the 2030 Agenda with its sustainable development goals.
+Since 2012, the Swiss Agency for Development and Cooperation (SDC), the Directorate-General for International Cooperation and Development (DEVCO) and the Directorate-General for Civil Protection and Humanitarian Aid and Operations (ECHO) have held regular political and thematical dialogues.
+These discussions embrace fundamental issues, such as the link between migration, safety and development, as well as the promotion of democracy and governance.
+At the same time, they also cover transversal issues such as gender and the implementation of the 2030 Agenda’s sustainable development goals.

 The Official Development Assistance in numbers